Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 Clamp from grave 1112 in Lindholm Høje.
 Ramskou 1976: Fig. 92; Beatson 1995-2010.

-The shield from Trelleborg is described in some detail at the beginning of this article, but now we would like to focus on its handle, which is not described in the introduction.
+The board from Trelleborg is described in some detail at the beginning of this article, but now we would like to focus on its handle, which is not described in the introduction.
 The handle was intensively studied by Rolf Warming (2019), who notes that the handle is currently approx. 35 cm long and 2.1 cm thick.
 The assumption that the handle was long, like the shields from Gokstad or Tira Bog, has not been confirmed – the ends of the shield would have to be broken off fairly symmetrically, which is not likely.
 A deep notch and chamfer can be seen at one end, which Warming explains as the way the handle was anchored to the plate, personally leaning towards the metal terminal option.
 According to Warming, the opposite side of the handle is slightly broken, and according to him the overall length of the handle was about 39 cm.
 The center of the handle is decorated all around with a braided ornament and a zigzag line, in which we must see analogies to the decorations that appear on metal handles of the Viking Age.
 The shield board bears signs of the use of white and red paint for painting (Dobat 2013: 164).

 Handle of the Trelleborg shield.
 Dobat 2013: Fig. 166, Fig. 151.